manymodels/manymodels/README.md

 These layers should not be treated as a specification for many models; for the moment, they are simply ways of organizing research questions.

 Note: we do *not* assume that many models are better than few models or one model, but we are committed to exploring and building up the value of many models.

+# License

+The work in this repository is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/).